larspetrus/Roofpig/README.md

 <script src="roofpig.min.js"></script>
 ```

-A cube will then appear in all divs with class='roofpig' on that page.
+Then for a cube to appear on the page, you only need to make a div with class='roofpig', and some configuration in a data-config attribute.

 ```html
 <div class=roofpig data-config="alg=R U R' U R U2 R'"></div>
 ```

 **Dependencies**